El Monte

 Both the US Forest Service and Bureau of Land Management care for millions of acres of land where free camping is allowed.

-Many retailers and casinos may also allow you to camp for a night in their parking lot with permission from the owner.
+Many retailers and casinos may also allow you to camp for a night in their car park with permission from the owner.

 Does my motorhome come with unlimited mileage?

-The majority of campervan rental suppliers in the US do not offer unlimited miles as a standard rental inclusion.
+The majority of campervan hire suppliers in the US do not include unlimited miles as a standard hire inclusion.

 Check our comparison tool for details.